IbrahimDaurenov/market-factor-stat-arb/docs/signals.md

 ---

-# Ranking Simultaneous Signals
+## Ranking Simultaneous Signals

-More than 10 stocks can sometimes satisfy the entry rule on the same day.
+More than 10 stocks can satisfy the entry rule on the same day.

 For the z-score strategy, signal strength is